kevinedison/NoSQLClient/README.md

 V1.3.2:

       1. New: Add table filter for table set, list, hash at main frame;(nosqlClient-1.3.2-1)
-      2. Enhansment: Upgrade the version of client, and add the version to the constant class;(nosqlClient-1.3.2-2)
+      2. Enhansment: Upgrade client version, add version to constant class;(nosqlClient-1.3.2-2)
       3. Fix: release the redis connection to the pools after use the conn;(nosqlClient-1.3.2-3)

 V1.3.1: